pmlopes/presentations/README.md

 <small>*source: https://www.truconversion.com/blog/traffic/decrease-page-load-time/*</small>

 Notes:
-  Clearly, having a website that loads instantaneously is sort of difficult.
+  Clearly, having a website that loads instantaneously is sort of difficult to build.
 So, does this mean that you are doomed?

   No. There is an allowance.